 - Easy to view events or all pictures

-- No internet required (I used to catch up on picture projects in the car on road trips… with 4 kids 6 and under now, there’s no such time for that in the car!)
+- No internet required (I used to catch up on picture projects in the car on road trips… an impossible feat now that we have 4 kids!)

 - Here’s what my iPhoto folders look like: